- Purchase the complete Expat Arrivals Turkey Guide (PDF)

-Business hours are usually Monday to Friday, 9am to 6pm, with a lunch generally between 12pm and 1pm.
+Business hours are usually Monday to Friday, 9am to 6pm, with lunch generally between 12pm and 1pm.
 Muslims may break for prayer five times a day and leave the office early on a Friday for afternoon prayers.
-Many Turks take vacation during July and August, and this should be considered when arranging meetings and appointments.
+Many Turks take vacation during July and August.
+This should be considered when arranging meetings and appointments.

-Gift giving is not an established practice in Turkish business circles.
-If giving gifts be mindful of the Muslim culture, so gifts of alcohol or pork products should be avoided.
+Gift-giving is not an established practice in Turkish business circles.
+If giving gifts, be mindful of the Muslim culture.
+Gifts of alcohol or pork products should be avoided.

 Business culture in Turkey

-Family is very important in Turkish culture and this carries through to the nation’s business culture.
-Many businesses in Turkey are still family-run and owned, and business is very personal.
+Family is important in Turkish culture and this carries through to the nation’s business culture.
+Many businesses in Turkey are still family-run and owned, and business is extremely personal.
 The key to doing business in Turkey is, therefore, in building strong and long-lasting personal relationships with Turkish associates.

-Courtesy and respect are important and when conducting meetings in Turkey, asking personal questions about family, and chatting about Turkish culture and football are good first steps before moving into any formal business discussions.
-Direct eye contact is important and Turks see this as a sign of respect.
+Courtesy and respect are important.
+When conducting meetings in Turkey, asking personal questions about family, and chatting about Turkish culture and football are good first steps before moving into any formal business discussions.
+Direct eye contact is also important as Turks see this as a sign of respect.

-Gestures are significant in Turkey but may be confusing if expats are not aware of their meaning.
-Nodding one’s head forward and down indicates “yes”, while “no” is indicated by nodding one’s head up and back.
+Gestures are significant in Turkey but may be confusing if expats aren't aware of their meaning.
+Nodding one’s head forward and down indicates 'yes', while 'no' is indicated by nodding one’s head up and back.
 Shaking one’s head from side to side indicates that something is not understood.

-Rank and authority are respected in Turkish business circles, and decisions are made from the top down, usually by the head of the family or company.
-Nevertheless, the opinions of the group are important and those doing business in Turkey may find themselves having initial meetings with less senior associates first, only moving on to meet higher level executives or senior family members once a relationship and trust has been established.
+Rank and authority are respected in Turkish business circles.
+Decisions are made from the top down, usually by the head of the family or company.
+Nevertheless, the opinions of the group are important and those doing business in Turkey may find themselves having initial meetings with less senior associates first, only moving on to meet higher-level executives or senior family members once a relationship and trust has been established.
 Decision-making can, therefore, be a slow process, and patience is required.